canmogol/FatJar/README.md

 # FatJar
 FatJar simple API to quick prototyping and portable web services.
 See **Main::main** sample class for examples.

+For scripting examples, see the main.js and main.py files under resources, building for scripting instructions can be found under "Building FatJar".

 Build and coverage status: